Skiathos: Transport

 The modern major road runs along the eastern and southern coast.
 Narrower roads, some paved and some dirt, reach the interior and the northwest coastline.
-There is regular, and during tourist season, very frequent bus transit from the main town to the Koukounaries beach in the southwest.
+There is regular, and during tourist season, very frequent bus transit from the main town to the many beaches in the southwest.

 There are three bus routes on the island.
-The core route is from the main town to Koukounaries beach which travels along the south coast of the island.
-There are in total 26 bus stops and Koukounaries Beach is number 26 and the last stop.
+The core route is from the main town to the popular golden beaches of Vassilias, Achladies, Asenlinos, and Agia Eleni.
+There are in total 26 bus stops, with stop 26 arriving at the popular Banana Beach.
 This route operates a fleet of five coaches as frequently as five times an hour during the summer peak season throughout the day, but is significantly reduced during the winter.
-The second route departs from Skiathos Town, to the Monastery of Evangelistria at an hourly daily schedule and the third bus route to Xanemos on the north coast with up to six round trips daily, both operated using mini-buses.
+The second route departs from Skiathos Town, to the Monastery of Evangelistria at an hourly daily schedule, and the third bus route to Xanemos on the north coast with up to six round trips daily, both operated using mini-buses.